Hounfor/The-Big-Deal-Add-On/README.md

 # Bugs:
 Not noticed, but nobody’s perfect, so various minor flaws, despite repeated testing, may still be present.
 However, there are things you should be aware of.
-1) Some BattleMechs (e.g. Pillager, Kyudo, Galahad, Spector, Hammerhands and some others) don't have their own models in CAB, so they use models from other 'Mechs.
+1) Some BattleMechs (only Galahad at the moment) don't have their own models in CAB, so they use models from other 'Mechs.
 If someday there will be their own models for them, then this will be fixed, of course.
-2) Due to the lack of own models, some ‘Mechs don’t have their own affinities, so don’t be surprised, say, that the pilot of your Pillager knows how to drive a Kodiak.
+2) Due to the lack of own models, some ‘Mechs don’t have their own affinities, so don’t be surprised, say, that the pilot of your Galahad knows how to drive a Nova Cat 'Mech.
 Again, this will be fixed if suitable models appear in the CAB.
 3) Due to fewer internal slots than in the TT, some 'Mechs have a different heatsink layout relative to the TT.
 In particular, some heatsinks had to be built into the engine.
 This means that the cooling system is working fine, you just can't dismantle them to get more free tonnage, but at the same time, you can't lose these heat sinks in combat – unless, of course, your machine's CT is destroyed.
 4) Placement of Endo-, FF- and Endo + FF slots doesn’t match completely with TT loadouts.
 This is due to the smaller number of internal slots in BT MechLab, and also because BEX reduces the volume of this equipment by 1 slot.
 Not a problem, but you should be aware of it.